thoughtram/blog/_posts/2016-03-14-custom-validators-in-angular-2.md

 Don't forget to import `validateEmail` accordinlgy, if necessary.
 Okay cool, now we know how to add our custom validator to a form control.

 However, what if we want to combine multiple validators on a single control?
-Let's say our email field is `required` **and** needs to match the shape of an email address.
-Since `Control`s only take single synchronous and a single asynchronous validator, we need to use `Validators.compose([validator1, validator2])` to compose mutliple validators into one.
+Let's say our email field is `required` **and** needs to match the shape of an email address. `FormControl`s takes a single synchronous and a single asynchronous validator, or, a collection of synchronous and asynchronous validators.
 Here's what it looks like if we'd combine the `required` validator with our custom one:

 {% highlight js %}
 {% raw %}
 ngOnInit() {
-  this.form = new ControlGroup({
+  this.form = new FormGroup({
     ...
-    email: new Control('', Validators.compose([
+    email: new FormControl('', [
       Validators.required,
       validateEmail
-    ]))
+    ])
   });
 }
 {% endraw %}